 Sustainable Fashion Innovations

-Looking at 2018’s most innovative fashion innovations include startups like Orange Fibre, circular.fashion, FLOCUS, Frumat, Good on You, Mango Materials, Algiknit, BioGlitz, and Style Lend.
+We’re taking a look at 2018’s most innovative sustainable fashion including startups like Orange Fibre, circular.fashion, FLOCUS, Frumat, Good on You, Mango Materials, Algiknit, BioGlitz, and Style Lend.
 These companies have gained attention from global companies like Adidas, Zalando and Target, while blending technological innovations with sustainable development.

 circular.fashion designed a fashion innovation software that interconnects closed-loop recycling technologies with circular designs and retail models.
 The technology enables fashion brands to produce circular garments assigned unique identification tags.
 This opens a network of sorting and recycling companies and provides maximum recycling possibilities.